Structured Output

 If the model struggles to generate output matching a complex schema:

-Q: Will JSON mode always return valid JSON?
-A: Yes, both json and json_schema modes guarantee syntactically valid JSON that can be parsed without errors.
+A: Yes, both `json` and `json_schema` modes guarantee syntactically valid JSON that can be parsed without errors.

-Q: Can the model fail to generate valid output?
-A: With strict: true, the model always produces valid schema-compliant output.
-With strict: false, it makes best effort.
-In json mode, the model always returns valid JSON.
+A: With `strict: true`, the model always produces valid schema-compliant output.
+With `strict: false`, it makes best effort.
+In `json` mode, the model always returns valid JSON.

-Q: How do I handle optional fields?
-A: In json_schema mode, don't include them in the required array.
-In json mode, mention in your prompt which fields are optional.
+A: In `json_schema` mode, don't include them in the `required` array.
+In `json` mode, mention in your prompt which fields are optional.

 **Related:**